abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 > "By function I mean the unity of the act of arranging various representations under one common representation." --- Immanuel Kant, from "The Critique of Pure Reason"

+Now is the time to admit something: this chapter isn't actually about sets.
+It is about functions and we only started this way because there is no way to explain functions without explaining sets (although if you read on, you'll find that there actually is one).

 A function is a relationship between two sets that matches each element of one set, called the *source set* of the function, with exactly one element from another set, called the *target set* of the function.

 These two sets are also called the *domain* and *codomain* of the function, or its *input* and *output*.
 In programming, they go by the name of *argument type* and *return type*.
 In logic, they correspond to the *premise* and *conclusion* (we will get there).
 We might also say, depending on the situation, that a given function *goes* from this set to that other one, *connects* this set to the other, or that it *converts* a value from this set to a value from the other one.
 These different terms demonstrate the multifaceted nature of the concept of function.